ajayyyd/Student-management-System/README.md

 Also, I have used XAAMP server and for using PHP My Admin, my username was root and password was"".
 In case you have a different one, edit it in the db.php file.

-*the website is not complete.functions like admin and admin privileges will to be added later.
+*the website is not complete.functions like admin and admin privileges will be added later.